k12345663/studio/PROJECT_REPORT.md

 *   **User Authentication**: To allow users to save and manage their interview kits.
 *   **Database Integration**: To persist interview kits and user data.
-*   **Advanced PDF Parsing**: Revisit PDF uploads with a more robust client-side or serverless function approach to avoid previous issues.
+*   **Advanced PDF Parsing**: As a *new* feature, allow PDF uploads for job descriptions, potentially using a robust client-side or serverless function approach.
 *   **Export Options**: Allow exporting the interview kit (e.g., to PDF, DOCX).
 *   **Version History**: Track changes to interview kits.
 *   **Team Collaboration**: Features for teams to share and work on interview kits together.
 *   **More Granular AI Controls**: Allow users to regenerate specific questions or sections rather than the whole kit during customization.
-*   **Image Generation for Placeholders**: (If desired) Use Genkit for generating contextually relevant placeholder images.
 *   **Interview Mode**: A dedicated UI for conducting the interview, marking scores, and taking notes in real-time.
 *   **Candidate Comparison**: Tools to compare feedback across multiple candidates for the same role.